 Amazon is slowly consolidating the advertisement opportunities for sellers and vendors, so the similarities here are unsurprising.
 Note that as with many Amazon Advertising products, you need to be brand-registered in order to use them as a seller.
 The exception: Sponsored Products.

-Bidding 101: How to Advertise with AMS on Amazon
+Bidding 101: How to Advertise with AMS / Console on Amazon?

 When shoppers search for products, Amazon runs real-time auctions to decide which ads to display.
 The competing ads are ranked and displayed to shoppers based on a combination of your bid and the ad’s relevance to the search terms.